 - Other hashes: different hashes use different symbols for these stratagems.
 Some hares seem to think it is clever to use other hashes’ markings on the Northern New Territories.
 It is not.
 Stick to the protocol.

 - Beer Stops For special or noteworthy runs, a beer stop can be arranged part way through the trail in order to refresh the pack and hold/delay the FRBs.
-A hash halt is similar but without refreshments and is intended to allow the backmarkers to catch up.

 - Terrain Try and be reasonable.
 It has been said before and I say it again – monster mountain climbs or millions of steps do NOT make a good hash run.
 A good run has variety and should finish with a nice flat (or slightly downhill) run-in to let the FRBs have a little stretch at the end.
 Just remember the best and the worst runs that YOU have been on and try to avoid the obvious pitfalls.
 Shiggy is fun but too much of it is not.
 Also, remember that when the pack has to go single file through jungle, the first man out is away and running whilst others are still plodding through.
 Thus, you must consider how to bring the pack back together again after this.